*Disclosure : I was a guest aboard Fathom Travel’s Adonia on her June 5 -12th sailing to the Dominican Republic, all opinions are my own.

 I will be writing all about my impact activity experiences with Fathom Travel in my next posts!

 Pricing for the inaugural season for the seven-day Fathom Impact Journey to the Dominican Republic starts at $499 per person.
 The base price of a trip includes on-ground impact activities and related supplies, onboard impact programs, daily breakfast, lunch, and dinner, as well as a stateroom.
 A few select impact activities have an incremental cost to cover materials and supplies.
 The price is based on two people sharing a stateroom, and prices vary by season.

 Already excited about this great concept in travel?
-Check out the website for the other wonderful activities and experiences along with savings on the cruises with a special insider’s code 1577.
+Check out the website for the other wonderful activities and experiences on the cruises.